 Pokémon Scarlet and Violet Chien-Pao

-Chien-Pao is a dark/ice-type legendary Pokémon native to South Province Area One.
+Chien-Pao is a dark and ice Pokémon native to South Province Area One.

 In Scarlet, it’s described as being capable of controlling 100 tons of fallen snow, which it plays around in innocently, leaping in and out of the avalanches it causes.
 In Violet, it’s described as the hatred of those who perished by the sword long ago, which has clad itself in snow and become a Pokémon.